-If the coordinator determines that a detailed fact-finding investigation is necessary, the investigation shall begin immediately.
+If the coordinator determines that a detailed fact-finding investigation is necessary, he/she shall begin the investigation shall begin immediately.
 As part of this investigation, the coordinator should interview the complainant, the person accused, and other persons who could be expected to have relevant information.